-For many years, your parents paid your way -- remember braces and summer camp? -- but if they’re among the growing number of senior citizens saddled with credit card debt, you could end up footing the bill for them sometime soon.
+For many years, your parents paid your way – remember braces and summer camp? – but if they’re among the growing number of senior citizens saddled with credit card debt, you could end up footing the bill for them sometime soon.

 Legally, you’re not obligated to do so.
 Your parents’ credit card debt won’t transfer to you or any other relatives after they die.
 It can be hard to ignore, however, and if you end up tackling your parents’ credit card debt, you may find it just as stressful as dealing with your own.

-Julie Murphy Casserly of Chicago spent her whole life watching her parents struggle to pay the bills.
+Julie Murphy Casserly, founder and president of JMC Wealth Management, spent her whole life watching her parents struggle to pay the bills.
 By the time she was old enough to take a peek at their financial issues, they had $72,000 in consumer debt, including unpaid credit cards and old orthodontia bills.

 Other seniors plunge into debt when their health takes a turn for the worse.
 A stroke, a heart attack or a bout with cancer can create thousands of dollars in medical bills, which elderly patients may be pressured to pay with a credit card.

-“When the person who handled the family finances passes away and leaves the other one to sort out the financial picture for themselves, they often turn to credit cards to backfill the loss of income or lack of benefits -- or use it to fill an emotional void,” McClary says.
+“When the person who handled the family finances passes away and leaves the other one to sort out the financial picture for themselves, they often turn to credit cards to backfill the loss of income or lack of benefits — or use it to fill an emotional void,” McClary says.

 Why it matters to you

 Plus, a bad credit score can make it difficult to get the loan needed to, say, buy a new car, or even rent an apartment, which can limit your parents’ options as they age.

 More poignantly, it can be painful to watch aging parents struggle with out-of-control debt or live close to the bone because of it.
-To make ends meet, they may cut back on necessities, even food and medication, which can affect their quality of life.
+To make ends meet, they may cut back on necessities, even food and medications, which can affect their quality of life.

 Having the big talk

-“Typical responses you could hear might be that they don’t want you to worry, that they have it under control, that they’re trying to keep their independence,” says Lynne Coon, a counselor in private practice in Portland, Ore., who specializes in helping older adults and their children.
+“Typical responses you could hear might be that they don’t want you to worry, that they have it under control, that they’re trying to keep their independence,” says Lynne Coon, a counselor in private practice in Portland, Oregon, who specializes in helping older adults and their children.

 However much you dread it, you can make the debt conversation go more smoothly.
 Here’s how: